The Convenience of Friendship: Real Bond or Just Easy Access?

 Seven signs you’re of the “convenience of friendship.”

 Not all convenient friendships are harmful.
 Even if you remain “work friends,” being sociable with coworkers might boost your productivity and happiness.
-The same goes for anyone you interact with often, including your partner’s mutual friends or coworkers.
-The worst type of convenience of friendships makes you feel used or like the only one trying.
+The same applies to anyone you frequently interact with, including your partner’s mutual friends or coworkers.
+The worst type of convenience in friendships makes you feel used or like the only one trying.

 Here are seven red indicators of the convenience of friendship: